Skip to content

 The “Plus One” Rule

-The safety principle of assuming a visible threat may have an unseen accomplice nearby.
+Assuming a visible threat has an unseen accomplice nearby.

 (Definition Only)